mapping-commons/sssom/src/docs/funding.md

 ### DARPA: Young Faculty Award W911NF2010255

-A huge amount of refactoring of [sssom-py](https://github.com/mapping-commons/sssom-py) and development best practices, as well as training materials, was provided through this grant (awared to Benjamin M. Gyori).
+A huge amount of refactoring of [sssom-py](https://github.com/mapping-commons/sssom-py) and development best practices, as well as training materials, was provided through this grant (awarded to Benjamin M. Gyori).
 Other contributions include work on the [Semantic mapping reasoner and assembler](https://github.com/biopragmatics/semra)